How to Install Namgrass

 Step 4 Installing Namgrass

 Now for the fun part!
 Lay the Namgrass over the area and overlap the edges so you have enough material to trim for a close finish.
-Chances are, you’ll need to join two or more pieces together, roll these pieces out as well, ensuring the pile runs the same way.
+All artiﬁcial grass products have a pile direction and when laid correctly helps your lawn look as natural as possible.
+The preferred way to lay Namgrass is with the pile facing towards the house.
+It is also important to note when joining two pieces together the pile direction must be in the same direction.
 Leave the Namgrass to settle for a couple of hours.
 Break for lunch.

 Come on, come on, back to work.
 Carefully cut the overlapping edges, sharp knife essential, so they fit snugly up to your edging.
 Whilst it’s not essential, you can inﬁll artiﬁcial grass products with an even layer of kiln dried sand – approx. 5 kilos/m2.
 This provides additional stability and weight to the product, thus making for a much nicer completed project.
 After spreading the sand, brush up the grass to lift the pile and settle the sand in.
 More tea.

 If you are a pet owner we suggest not infilling with sand to ensure a lawn that smells fresher for longer.

 Depending on the size and shape of your garden you may well need to join Two sections together.
 Our top tip here is to take your time. its simple to do, get it right and you’ll never know there is a join, but get it wrong and you will see it.
 To make sure you get a professional finish Follow these simple instructions.

 Step 1 Cutting the Lengths